 Damage caps may affect how much a person may be allowed to collect from a personal injury claim.
 Multiple states have taken steps to limit the noneconomic damages that you may claim following an injury.
 In both North Carolina and South Carolina, noneconomic damages generally do not have any caps on how much an injured party may claim unless the case involves medical malpractice, a government entity, or punitive damages.

 If your accident involved a municipal entity or might involve punitive damages, you may have a cap on how much compensation you are entitled to receive.
 You may consult with your lawyer to see if those laws apply to your case.

 Let Farmer & Morris Law, PLLC, Help You Calculate the Value of Your Case

 Considering that most personal injury claims end with a settlement, entering negotiations with an idea of what your case is worth is key.
 Every physical injury will result in some level of pain, and a claim for damages may attempt to place a dollar value on this experience.
 Similarly, you may experience emotional traumas that affect your quality of life.

 Unfortunately, there is no set formula you can use to evaluate these losses.
 However, you and your lawyer can evaluate your damages to reach a number that you feel equates to the amount of pain and suffering you experienced.
 Your lawyer can then use this number as their goal when negotiating a settlement.

 The legal team at Farmer & Morris Law, PLLC, can help answer your questions concerning how to calculate pain and suffering in a settlement.
-Reach out to us today at (828) 286-3866 to learn more about pain and suffering and its effect on your potential claim for compensation.
+Reach out to us today at (828) 286-3866 or contact workers compensation lawyers to learn more about pain and suffering and its effect on your potential claim for compensation.